Tinkoff/linters/README.md

 ```
 Parsing error: "parserOptions.project" has been set for @typescript-eslint/parser.
 ```
-- Make sure that `.ts` file mentioned in this error is included in your projects `./tsconfig.json`
+- Make sure that `.ts`/`.tsx` file mentioned in this error is included in your projects `./tsconfig.json`
 - OR Update config:
     ##### **`.eslintrc.js`**
     ```diff